 The Basque Country is one of the 17 autonomous communities is Spain with a legal provision allowing for the establishment of autonomous administrations and parliaments.
-The Basque Country has been acknowledged historic specificity, along with the Catalans and Galicians.
+The Basque Country has been acknowledged as having a specific historical identity, along with the Catalans and Galicians.
 It is in northern Spain.
 It includes the Basque provinces of Araba (capital city Vitoria-Gasteiz), Biscay (capital city Bilbao) and Gipuzkoa (capital city Donostia-San Sebastián).

-We have completely autonomy on the field of education, within the framework of the Spanish law.
+We have completely autonomy in the field of education, within the framework of the Spanish law.

 Structure of inspectorate: There is a Central Inspectorate and 3 regional Inspectorates.
-The Central Inspectorate is composed by the Chief Inspector and 3 central inspectors located in Vitoria-Gasteiz.
+The Central Inspectorate comprises the Chief Inspector and 3 central inspectors located in Vitoria-Gasteiz.
 The 3 regional inspectorates are divided into different zones: ARABA, with one zone; BIZKAIA, with 4 zones; and GIPUZKOA, with 3 zones.
-The Basque Inspectorate is regulated under the Spanish law and has also its own more specific Basque regulations.
+The BasqueInspectorate is regulated under the Spanish law and has also its own more specific Basqueregulations.